 You will experience rainfall regardless of the increasing altitude during this time of the year.
 The month of July also falls under the season of monsoon.
 So, you can expect partial rainfall as the environment remains fresh and lush.

 Conquering the Everest Base Camp is not easy in August like the rest of the seasons.
 You might think trek to the Base Camp is not possible because it’s an off-season trek.
-That’s not entirely true because with proper preparation and training the trek is rather easier and convenient.
+That’s not entirely true because with proper preparation and training the trek is rather easier and more convenient.

 January resembles the true essence of the winter season.
 The temperature during the day falls around 4°C and an average minimum temperature of -17°C at night.
 So, it might be one of the reasons travelers avoid to travel during January.
-Despite the cold, you can still enjoy the Clear skies, crystal blue lakes and exhilarating mountain from the major viewpoints.
+Despite the cold, you can still enjoy the Clear skies, crystal blue lakes and exhilarating mountains from the major viewpoints.

 During the trek in January, there are fewer chances of flight cancellation due to due to the weather conditions.
 Therefore, you can enjoy your trip without any further delay.
-Since the trail is silent, the tea houses provide special treatment to the few visitors.
+Since the trail is silent, the tea houses provide special treatment to a few visitors.
 January is a suitable time to enjoy the Everest Region but avoid the crowd and noises.

 A silent trek route with less number of people is always a blissful experience in the Everest Region.
-The season of Autumn from September to November is always peaceful and you will not have to worry about the weather too much.
+The season of autumn from September to November is always peaceful and you will not have to worry about the weather too much.